 Normally, detecting file modifications will take inode information into consideration to improve the reliability of file change detection.
-This is problematic for files located on sshfs and similar network file systems which do not ctime vs. mtime: safety vs. speed
+This is problematic for files located on sshfs and similar network file systems which do not provide stable inode numbers, such files will always be considered modified.
+You can use modes without inode in this case to improve performance, but reliability of change detection might be reduced.

+ctime vs. mtime: safety vs. speed

 - ctime is a rather safe way to detect changes to a file (metadata and contents) as it can not be set from userspace.
 But, a metadata-only change will already update the ctime, so there might be some unnecessary chunking/hashing even without content changes.
-Some filesystems do not support ctime (change time). - mtime usually works and only updates if file contents were changed.
+Some filesystems do not support ctime (change time).
+E.g. doing a chown or chmod to a file will change its ctime. - mtime usually works and only updates if file contents were changed.
 But mtime can be arbitrarily set from userspace, e.g. to set mtime back to the same value it had before a content change happened.
 This can be used maliciously as well as well-meant, but in both cases mtime based cache modes can be problematic.